ZHeCensus/api-docs/_pages/examples/mapbox-choropleth.md

 <script src="./citysdk.js"></script>
 ```

-In the body setup a container with an id of map, with a height and width.
+In the body setup a container with an id of map and add styles.

 ```html
 <style>